Here are all our tips for visiting the pandas at Chengdu’s panda research and breeding centre – one of China’s most popular tourist attractions.

-While we would all love to visit pandas in the wild, there are less than 2,000 giant pandas in the wild in China today, spread between 26 nature reserves, and so for most people, the best opportunity to see the pandas in China is to visit the panda research centre in Chengdu.
+While we would all love to visit pandas in the wild, there are less than 2,000 giant pandas in the wild in China today, spread between 26 nature reserves.

-Don’t expect to have the park to yourself though – this is one of China’s most popular tourist attractions and so you will be sharing the pandas with many other people!
+Don’t expect to have the park to yourself though – this is one of the most popular Chengdu tourist attractions and so you will be sharing the pandas with many other people!

-We also loved the opportunity to see all of the little pandas playing together – chasing one another up trees and tumbling around their playground with each other.
+We also loved the opportunity to see all of the baby pandas playing together – chasing one another up trees and tumbling around their playground with each other.

 - Increased the survival rate of giant panda cubs to over 90% (even 100% in recent years), compared to 34% pre-1990s.